 Balance of payments – commentary

-Simultaneously with the publication of the 2023 Q4 balance of payments figures, revised data for the previous quarters of 2023 and 2022 are being published.
-The revised data mainly reflect the results of the annual survey of foreign direct investment for 2022 and updated CZSO data on exports and imports of goods and services and, on the financial account, an update of data from statements submitted to the CNB by financial and non-financial entities.
+Simultaneously with the publication of the 2024 Q2 balance of payments figures, revised data for 2024 Q1 and previous quarters of 2017–2023 are being published.
+The revised data for 2017–2022 follow an extraordinary revision of the national accounts by the CZSO concerning the external sector, reflecting the application of the current methodological procedures and adjustments in the historical time series.
+The changes are also reflected in the ordinary revision of the data for 2023, which will be further revised in March 2025 in line with the revision policy, especially following an assessment of the annual collection of data on the stocks and flows of foreign direct investment for 2024.
+The revised data for 2024 Q1 mainly take into account updated CZSO data on exports and imports of goods and services and, on the financial account, data from statements submitted to the CNB by financial and non-financial entities.

 xxx

-The current account ended 2023 Q4 in a surplus of CZK 12 billion.
-The financial account recorded an outflow of funds (net lending) of CZK 47.2 billion owing to higher growth in foreign assets than foreign liabilities.
-The CNB’s reserve assets increased by CZK 75.2 billion (adjusted for valuation differences).
-The current account surplus was 0.4% of GDP on an annual basis and the goods and services surplus was 5.2% of GDP.
+The current account ended 2024 Q2 in a deficit of CZK 3.7 billion.
+The financial account recorded an outflow of funds (net lending) of CZK 51.4 billion owing to higher growth in external assets than external liabilities.
+The CNB’s reserve assets fell by CZK 26.5 billion (adjusted for valuation differences).
+The current account surplus was 1.4% of GDP on an annual basis, and the goods and services surplus was 6.2% of GDP.

 Ratio of Current Account and Goods and Services Balance to GDP